1. You can drop Semester 2 subjects until 31 August without paying for them

 2. Your financial arrangements need to be finalised

 Make sure that your Commonwealth Support (CSP) arrangements are finalised.
-These arrangements include HECS-HELP and SA-HELP, which you can either pay upfront or defer and pay later.
-You can finalise all your CSP arrangements in StudentOnLine.
+These arrangements include HECS-HELP and SA-HELP, which allow you to choose between paying your fees upfront or deferring and paying later, if eligible.
+You can finalise all your CSP arrangements on StudentOnLine.

 3. Your personal details need to match up between La Trobe and the Australian Taxation Office (ATO)

 Make sure the personal details you have listed with La Trobe match the details you have given the Australian Taxation Office (ATO).
 You can check your ATO personal details by creating an account and logging into myGov.

 If your details don’t match up, the government can’t confirm your enrolment and this may impact your funding, including Centrelink benefits.
 If you need to, you can update your La Trobe personal details via StudentOnLine.

 You also need to obtain and submit a Unique Student Identifier (USI).
 You need a USI in order to apply for Government financial HELP- loans and to receive your qualifications once you’ve completed your degree.